port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/understand-entities-structure/understand-entities-structure.md

 ```

 :::note
-This Entity is based on the following Blueprint definition, where the `repo-link` is mandatory.
+This Entity is based on the following Blueprint definition:

 ```json showLineNumbers
 {